 I had this dream years ago, and have not known what to do with it.
-But I am unable to dismiss it; so I will just leave it here.
+I am unable to dismiss it, so I will just leave it here.

-Here’s the truth: I usually don’t pay much attention to visions or dreams I have heard about if they speak of judgments coming on the earth.
+I usually don’t pay much attention to visions or dreams I have heard about, especially if they speak of judgments coming on the earth.
 My experience and knowledge of God tells me that God is loving and merciful, and His will is good and not evil.
-I also know that Jesus bore the “wages of sin” for every one of us, and has provided freedom for all who by faith receive the grace He has given.
+I also know that Jesus bore the “wages of sin” for every one of us, and has provided freedom for all who, by faith, receive the grace He has given.

 Now, first, to the e-mail I received some time ago (2009) from a friend.
 It was one of those forwards one tends to briefly peruse and then delete.
 This one was entitled “An Urgent Message” from Rev. David Wilkerson of The Cross and the Switchblade fame, well known for his prophetic warnings.
 As I said, I generally have not paid much attention to any of them.
 This one brought the same response, at first.
 It was about fires coming to cities in the United States and other countries around the world, and indicated that these horrific events were judgments of God.
 I quickly went on to my next email, but then remembered something I had seen in the first sentence of the message.
 I went back to check.
 There it was: He said, “For ten years I have been talking about fires coming to…” Ten years ago.
 At that time, ten years previously would be 1999.
 That’s when I had the dream.